noahapursell/brogrammer-snake-challenge/README.md

 ## Installation
 It is recommended you fork this repository so you can make custom changes.

+Additionally, please briefly go over `main.py` to get an understanding of project structure.

 ### Installing Libraries
 This project was made with *python=3.10*.
 A `requirements.txt` file has been added to this project.
 To install dependencies, run `pip install -r requirements.txt`.
 Make sure to do this from